paulrobertlloyd/paulrobertlloyd-v3/source/_posts/entries/2015-07-29-londons_olympic_stadium.markdown

 Funding for athletics is primarily sourced from government and lottery grants.
 Meets take place during the summer, attract fewer spectators, and the nine lane 400 meter oval running tracks positions spectators away from the infield.

 Put simply, football stadiums (or those for rugby, baseball or other pitch-based sports) have vastly different requirements than those designed for athletics.
 That is why football teams avoid playing in multi-purpose stadiums: having terraces set so far back from the pitch can result in poor sightlines and a diminished atmosphere.
 In 2005, Bayern Munich left the [Olympiastadion][21] and moved into the purpose built Allianz Arena, while in 2006 Juventus demolished the [Stadio delle Alpi][22] and replaced it with a stadium of their own design.

 Yet the centrepiece of the world's largest multi-sport event asks that organisers solve this conundrum: build a vast stadium that can host athletics for two weeks, yet have it remain useful for many years afterwards.
 Build and forget, or build and convert?

 ## So Good They Built It Twice
-With previous legacy plans discarded, the Mayor's London Legacy Development Corporation decided to covert the stadium so it could host football, and selected West Ham United as its permanent tenant.
+With previous legacy plans discarded, the Mayor's London Legacy Development Corporation decided to convert the stadium so it could host football, and selected West Ham United as its permanent tenant.
 To ensure the stadium was more suited to pitch-based sports, architects made a number of changes, including designing a roof that could cover retractable seating on the lower tier.
 Extended, these seats would place fans closer to the action and protected from the rain.

 {% figure u-bleed "An imposing new roof hangs above the seating bowl that was meant to be temporary.
 Photograph: [Andy Hall](http://www.theguardian.com/sport/gallery/2015/jul/18/exclusive-pictures-inside-west-hams-new-home)" %}
 {% picture showcase /2015/07/london_olympic_stadium_2015.jpg alt="" %}